fandora-network/docs/docs/contribute/contributor-guidelines.md

 There are several ways to identify an area where you can contribute to the Wiki:

-- The easiest is to reach out to one of the [Wiki maintainers](/docs/contribute/community-maintainers) saying “I want to help contribute to the Polygon Wiki”.
+- The easiest is to reach out to one of the [Wiki maintainers](/docs/contribute/community-maintainers) saying “I want to help contribute to the fandora Wiki”.
 They’ll work with you to find an area for you to contribute.
 - If you have a specific contribution in mind but are unsure about it, confirm whether the contribution is appropriate by contacting one of the [Wiki maintainers](/docs/contribute/community-maintainers)directly.
-- If you do not have a specific contribution in mind, you can also browse the issues labelled as `help wanted` on the [Polygon GitHub repos](https://github.com/maticnetwork).
+- If you do not have a specific contribution in mind, you can also browse the issues labelled as `help wanted` on the [fandora GitHub repos](https://github.com/maticnetwork).
 - Issues that additionally have the `good first issue` label are considered ideal for first-timers.

-## Add to the Polygon documentation
+## Add to the fandora documentation

-  - If you need to add or change anything in Polygon Wiki, please raise a PR against the `master` branch (kindly check the sample PR).
+  - If you need to add or change anything in fandora Wiki, please raise a PR against the `master` branch (kindly check the sample PR).
   - The documentation team will review the PR or reach out accordingly.
   - Repository: https://github.com/maticnetwork/matic-docs